About The John Hart Hunter Educational Foundation, Inc.

 The literary society concept remains unique to Kappa Alpha, but the secret Greek letter social, eating concept evolved into the college fraternity system as it is known today.
 The Kappa Alpha Society was the first of these Greek letter groups.

-Kaps who were instrumental in creating the foundation and its subsequent growth include Steve Kramer, Esq., VP'71, who used his expertise to direct the Foundation's incorporation in 1989; John Enteman, CG'72, who wrote the by-laws and continues as legal counsel; CPA, Doug Stives, VL'68, who has provided us with sage accounting and tax counsel, and who worked with the IRS to obtain permanent tax-exempt status; Dick Cawthorne, VL'60, who had so capably managed our portfolio until 2003 and who continues as the Foundation's treasurer; and Bert Schweigaard-Olsen, VL'54, who initiated the idea and spearheaded the formation of the Foundation when he was president of the Executive Council from 1987-1991, and has been the president of the Foundation since its inception.
+Kaps who were instrumental in creating the foundation and its subsequent growth include Steve Kramer, Esq., VP'71, who used his expertise to direct the Foundation's incorporation in 1989; John Enteman, CG'72, who wrote the by-laws and continues as legal counsel; CPA, Doug Stives, VL'68, who has provided us with sage accounting and tax counsel, and who worked with the IRS to obtain permanent tax-exempt status; Dick Cawthorne, VL'60, who had so capably managed our portfolio until 2003; and Bert Schweigaard-Olsen, VL'54, who initiated the idea and spearheaded the formation of the Foundation when he was president of the Executive Council from 1987-1991, and was the president of the Foundation until 2008.

 Initial funding came in 1990 from two gifts totaling $6,000 from Tom MacCabe, VL'53, and Bert Schweigaard-Olsen, VL'54.
 The foundation funding received a major boost in 1993 when John Enteman, CG'72, presented a gift of $54,000 from the Williams Kappa Alpha alumni portfolio.
 This gift allowed the Foundation to apply for permanent, tax-exempt status, which was issued in 1994.